Diameter of P.A. random graphs with edge-step functions: Introduction

 A function satisfying condition (\ref{def:conditionRV}) is called \textit{regularly varying} at infinity and the exponent $\gamma$ is called the \textit{index of regular variation}.
 Functions in this class are well-studied in mathematics in many contexts and a variety of asymptotic results for them and their integrals is known due mainly to the theory developed by Karamata, see \cite{BGT89Book} for a complete reference.

-In general, we may say that this paper investigates how sensitive some graph observables are to changes of $f$ and aims at a general characterization of such observables for a class of functions~$f$ that is as wide as possible.
+In general, we may say that this paper investigates how sensitive is the diameter to changes of $f$ and aims at a general characterization of such observable for a class of functions~$f$ that is as wide as possible.